Canon 5D Mark II versus Nikon D7100

 Despite having a smaller sensor, the D7100 offers a higher resolution of 24 megapixel, compared with 21 MP of the 5D Mark II.
 This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.91μm versus 6.41μm for the 5D Mark II).
 However, it should be noted that the D7100 is much more recent (by 4 years and 5 months) than the 5D Mark II, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
 Coming back to sensor resolution, it should be mentioned that the D7100 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the D7100 has a markedly higher DXO score than the 5D Mark II (overall score 4 points higher), which will translate into better image quality.
 The advantage is based on 0.5 bits higher color depth, 1.8 EV in additional dynamic range, 0.5 stops of reduced low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Canon 5D Mark II (⇒ rgt)||Full Frame||21.0||5616||3744||1080/30p||23.7||11.9||1815||79|